elliotec/elliotec.com/source/posts/2014-05-30-using-variables-in-yaml-front-matter.html.markdown

 ##What is Front Matter?

 I didn't know this until just now, but [the name comes from book design](http://en.wikipedia.org/wiki/Book_design#Front_matter), where the front matter is just all the stuff before the actual body of the book.
-This includes the table of contents, title pages, copywrite info, etc. It's essentially all the metadata of the book.
+This includes the table of contents, title pages, copyright info, etc. It's essentially all the metadata of the book.

 Likewise, the YAML front matter common in static-site generators like Middleman is the metadata of the current page.
 In my case that usually ends up being post pages where some of the dynamic data is defined: